isomerpages/govtech-corp/media/events/_posts/2024-10-02-post-Singapore AI CTF (26 Oct 2024).md

 <div class="isomer-card">
 <div class="isomer-card-body">
 <div class="isomer-card-title">Category 2: Pre-University</div>
-<div class="isomer-card-description">All members must be a Singapore Citizen or Permanent Resident and must
+<div class="isomer-card-description">All members must be Singapore Citizens or Permanent Residents and must
 currently be studying in a Pre-University Education Institution based in
 Singapore: Polytechnic, Junior College, Integrated Programme, and Institutes of Technical Education</div>